Draw MCMC samples from a model posterior using a static HMC sampler.

 The step size.
 If a numeric value is passed, it will be used throughout the entire chain.
 A

-using the dual averaging algorithm during the firstwarmup
+NULLvalue will initiate sampler_params ofepsusing the dual averaging algorithm during the firstwarmupsteps.- warmup

 The number of warmup iterations.